Who are we?

 Cogwheel Counselling is the controller for the personal information we process, unless we state otherwise.
 You can contact us about data privacy by post, email, or phone at:

-Head of Counselling, Cogwheel Counselling, 47-51 Norfolk Street, Cambridge CB1 2LD
+Head of Services, Cogwheel Counselling, 47-51 Norfolk Street, Cambridge CB1 2LD

 Telephone: 01223 464385